Pick like a Pro

 1. Include Foliage, Filler, and Flowers

 It's easy to pack your vessel with big bright blooms, but they truly look their best with complimentary accents.
 Try giving your bouquet a collar of foliage for a complete look.
-Basil, Dusty Miller, Apple of Peru, and Mahogany Splendor add contrast and texture.
+Basil, Lamb's Ear, Mint, and Mahogany Splendor add contrast and texture.

 2. Strip Your Stems